Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Learning Outcomes

-1. Understand why constancy of the internal environment in humans is important, including the basic mechanisms by which this achieved and how extensively it can be stressed by exercise and the environment
+1. Understand why constancy of the internal environment in humans is important, including the basic mechanisms by which this is achieved and how extensively it can be stressed by exercise and the external environment.

-7. Be able to interpret graphical and numerical data and to solve problems
+4. Be able to synthesise and interpret written information, and graphical and numerical data, in order to solve problems, ask and answer questions.

-9. Have additional computer-based skills for acquiring biophysical information
+6. Have computer-based skills for acquiring biophysical information.

 Timetable